-The voluntary curbside compost service is an option-in (opt-in) service, meaning if you want to subscribe to the service it’s a choice.
-Longmont’s City Council recognized that not all residents may be interested in curbside compost collection.
-An opt-in model gives sanitation customers the decision to have the service or not.
+The voluntary curbside composting service is an option-in (opt-in) service, meaning if you can choose to subscribe to the service.
+Longmont’s City Council recognized that not all residents may be interested in curbside composting collection.
+An opt-in model gives waste services customers the decision to have the service or not.

 Rates: Is one service helping to pay for another?

 The rates for PAYT and composting are entirely independent of each other.
 Composting fees will pay for the entire cost of composting and not subsidize the trash/recycling service.
 Also, PAYT rates will only pay for trash/recycling and not subsidize the composting service.

 Thinking of making changes to your service level and/or adding composting?